 You will not catch channel catfish in the same depth every day and you will not catch them at the same speed.
 When you get out to the area you plan to drift across, try different speeds (usually between .5 – 1.5) and try different depths.
 Once you catch a fish, document the speed and depth on a piece of paper or on your phone.
 When you catch another catfish, document like you did before.
 If you continue to document, you will soon find that “sweet spot” when it comes to depth and speed and will likely catch more channel catfish as the day progresses.

-At first, drifting for channel catfish was frustrating.
+At first, drift fishing for catfish was frustrating.
 I knew how to catch channel catfish the way I did when I was younger, and I had a hard time fighting the urge to go back to the way I did it before.
 However, seeing that first fishing rod bend over and the intensity of it while drifting, I was hooked for life.

 If you are struggling catching channel catfish or any other fish, do not give up!
 Keep trying and changing your approach.
 Eventually, you will find your way to success.